reactiverse/es4x/docs/README.md

 npm install @vertx/unit --save-dev npm install @vertx/core --save-prod npm install @vertx/web --save-prod
+# will trigger the download
+# of the java dependencies
+npm install
 ```

 As this moment there should be a minimal `package.json`.
 To simplify working with `vert.x`